 Where there are multiple appeals for the same school and some but not all of the applicants could be admitted, the hearing would move to stage two to consider which children should be admitted.

 If the appeal moves on to stage two, the panel is satisfied that the admitting authority met their obligations (listed above) or the panel is not satisfied but does not believe all of the appellants can be admitted.

-You will then be invited back into the room independently of any other parents who are appealing so that you may state your case and explain why you are appealing against the admitting authority’s decision.
+You will then be invited to present your case independently of any other parents who are appealing and explain why you are appealing against the admitting authority’s decision.

 The panel and presenting officer may question you about what you have said.
 All parents will be interviewed individually before any final decisions on admission are made.